-Silicon Graphics strongly discourages the use of #pragma pack, since it is a nonportable feature, may result in less efficient field dereferencing, and it may not be supported in future compiler releases.
+Silicon Graphics strongly discourages the use of #pragma pack, since it is a nonportable feature and the semantics of this pragma may change in future compiler releases.
+Note that references to fields in #packed structs may be less efficient than references to fields in unpacked structs.